Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 - Constructed a collocation-based numerical scheme using quadrature nodes and weights
 - Designed interpolation basis functions for solution approximation
 - Incorporated delay terms using fractional indexing and decomposition techniques
 - Implemented iterative solvers for nonlinear systems at each discretized time step
+- While the implementation is developed in Wolfram Mathematica, the underlying methodology is general and can be extended to Python-based machine learning frameworks.

 ---